 of the population lives in poverty due to economic recession and Covid-19.1 Around 60% of the population has insecure access to food following the collapse of the agricultural and food sectors.
 The population has little chance of making a living.2

 Disappearances, torture, and arbitrary arrests continue.
 Many girls and women in both Syria and neighbouring countries are subjected to sexual violence.
 The Covid-19 pandemic has further exacerbated the situation.3 Child marriage and child labour have become more common.4

 Corruption is on the rise

 Corruption permeates the whole of society and is on the rise.
 Syria is ranked 178 out of 180 countries in Transparency International’s latest corruption index.5

 Two types of aid in Syria

-In Syria, Sida implements development cooperation to contribute to long-term development of the country.
+In Syria and in surrounding countries affected by the war, Sida is engaged in long-term cooperation to improve the situation for the population.
 We also provide humanitarian assistance to save lives and alleviate suffering in emergency situations.